wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-01.md

 * `caller`
 * `callee`

-A *Client* can support any combination of above roles but must support at least one role.
+A *Client* can support any combination of the above roles but must support at least one role.

 The `<role>|dict` is a dictionary describing **features** supported by the peer for that role.

-With WAMP Basic Profile implementations, the *Features* dictionaries per *Role* will be empty.
-With WAMP Advanced Profile implementations, the *Features* dictionaries will list the (advanced) features supported per *Role*.
+This is empty for WAMP Basic Profile implementations, but may be used by implementations implementing parts of a future WAMP Advanced Profile to list the specific set of features they support.

 *Example: A Client that implements the Publisher and Subscriber roles of the WAMP Basic Profile.*